-The world's largest retailer plans to let video game owners trade in used video games online and in Wal-Mart and Sam's Club stores for store credit but not cash.
-Previously the company offered trade-ins on a more limited basis online.
+The world's largest retailer plans to let video game owners trade in used video games online and in Wal-Mart stores for store credit but not cash.
+The credit can be used in both Wal-Mart and Sam's Club stores.
+Previously they offered trade-ins on a more limited basis online.

 It will also offer refurbished used games in its stores for the first time.
 Wal-Mart has been seeking new ways to boost revenue as its low-income customers remain under pressure due to a weak jobs picture and shaky economy.
 In its most recent fourth quarter, net income dropped 21 percent, and the Bentonville, Ark.-based company gave a subdued forecast for the current year.